 Day 3: Lisbon | Sintra

 Enjoy a morning excursion to Serra de Sintra, one of the loveliest mountain villages in Portugal and a favorite summer residence of the Portuguese royal family for more than 500 years.
-Inspiration for artists and poets, Lord Byron once called it “perhaps the most delightful village in Europe.”
-High up on a rocky peak, you will tour the Castelo da Pena, a wonderful fairytale castle dating back to Portugal’s Romantic period.
-Afterwards, enjoy a wine tasting or free time on your own.
+Long an inspiration for artists and poets, Lord Byron once called it “perhaps the most delightful village in Europe.”
+High up on a rocky peak, you will tour Pena Palace, a wonderful fairytale castle dating back to Portugal’s Romantic period.

 Day 8: Vega Terron | Salamanca | Barca D'alva, Portugal